 English Language Requirements

-A first year English course (or APSC 176) is a pre-requisite of CHBE 201 (Integrated Technical Communications).
-CHBE 201 is a co-requisite of CHBE 262 (Chemical Engineering and Applied Chemistry Laboratory) so the courses must be taken concurrently.
-Students cannot register in either CHBE 201 or CHBE 262 until successful completion of First year English requirements.
+First year English, ENGL 112 (or its equivalents – ENGL 110, ENGL 111, WRDS 150, or APSC 176), is a pre-requisite of CHBE 201 (Integrated Technical Communications).
+CHBE 201 is a co-requisite of CHBE 263 (Introduction to Chemical and Biological Engineering Laboratory Practice) so the courses must be taken concurrently.
+Students cannot register in either CHBE 201 or CHBE 263 until successful completion of first year English requirements.

-Without the successful completion of ENGL 112 or equivalent prior to entry, the Chemical Engineering and the Chemical and Biological programs will require an extra year for completion.
-Therefore, prospective students are advised to complete ENGL 112 or equivalent prior to September 1st.
+Without the successful completion of ENGL 112 or equivalent prior to entry, the Chemical Engineering and the Chemical and Biological Engineering programs will require an extra year for completion.
+Therefore, prospective students are advised to complete ENGL 112 or equivalent prior to September 1st of their estimated program entry year.